Previous Lab Members

 Emily Line, 2018-2020

-Entered the PhD program in psychology at the University of Illinois after fielding multiple offers of admission to PhD programs.
+Entered the quantitative PhD program in psychology at the University of Illinois after fielding multiple offers of admission to PhD programs.

 Morgan Hight, 2016-2018